 Bright Angel Trail to Tonto Trail is a 74.7 mile moderately trafficked out and back trail located near Grand Canyon, Arizona that features a river and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 The Tonto trail is much longer then the 17.4 miles listed above.
 We hike a relatively small portion between New Hance and Grandview.
 I can't speak for the rest of the tail but this section was great.
 The area where the trail crossed Hance Creek makes a beautiful place to camp.